 Tie Dye Desserts

 The party I hosted was an afternoon party, so a meal wasn’t necessary.
-I decided on a tie dye themed dessert table that centered around a tower filled with two dozen cupcakes and a mini cake topper… all in tie-dye theme!
+I decided on a tie dye-themed dessert table that centered around a tower filled with two dozen cupcakes and a mini cake topper… all in a tie dye theme!

 NOTE: Recipes for all the desserts will be on the next 4 Tie Dye Tuesdays!